 Electronic Visit Verification Project

-In order to comply with this recently passed federal regulation, the Division of Health Care Financing and Policy, which operates Nevada's Medicaid program and other health benefit programs, is in the process of obtaining an EVV system to meet the federal mandate, but will also help meet the following DHCFP objectives:
+In order to comply with this recently passed federal regulation, the Division of Health Care Financing and Policy, which operates Nevada's Medicaid program and other health benefit programs, has contracted with an EVV system to meet the federal mandate – AuthentiCare® by First Data Government Solutions, LP.
+The following DHCFP objectives will be addressed with the use of this new system:

 - Ensure timely service delivery for recipients including real time service gap reporting and monitoring;